 All staff, governors and volunteers are all trained in Child Protection procedures at a minimum of every three years.
-Along with the Headteacher, our school has a Safeguarding Team which consists of Helen Lenton is the Lead Designated Senior Teacher and works alongside designated staff Yvette Chapman and Amy Taylor.
+Along with the Headteacher, our school has a Safeguarding Team which consists of Helen Lenton is the Lead Designated Senior Teacher and works alongside designated staff Yvette Chapman, Amy Taylor and Vicki Metcalf.
 This safeguarding team receive child protection training at least every two years.
 Other staff compliment our safeguarding expertise; Carolyn Farrell leads on online safety and Angela Gilmartin leads on risk assessments, recruitment procedures and staff training records.

 The school has a legal responsibility to act on concerns and collate information to pass on to the relevant agencies if requested.
 In school, we use an electronic system for recording matters relating to safeguarding, SEN, Attendance and significant behaviours (of children and parents).
 This system is called CPOMs - Safeguarding and Child Protection Software for Schools and ensures our staff team communicate sensitively, efficiently and accurately around important topics.
 Staff are proactive in documenting concerns appropriately and our Safeguarding Team deals with such concerns promptly with children and parents.
 As a school, we are not afraid to have the difficult conversations with parents, managed in a sensitive way, as long as it means the children are safe and happy.
 We also like to think that parents and the wider community are more than comfortable in reporting concerns to us, should the matter arise.